tlakomy/egghead-aws-cdk-workshop/docs/0_cdk_setup.md

 Sounds complicated, right?
 Luckily CDK abstracts **a lot** of things away from us, so we get to focus on solving our problems instead of writing YAML by hand.

+## How does it compare against AWS SAM, Serverless Framework and CloudFormation?

+Great question!
+Let's take a look at `examples` directory to see an example of all of those different solutions for deploying resources in the cloud and go through them.

 ## What's inside of a lesson 00?

 Let's take a look at `lesson_00/lib/todo-app-stack.ts`.